rabbigit/DBP_toxicity_webapp/DBP_toxicity_prediction_app/README.md

-# Chemical Toxicity Predictor — Professional Interface v2
+# DBP Toxicity Predictor

-This project trains a LightGBM regression model using selected 2D Mordred descriptors plus encoded toxicity endpoint and cell/test-system variables.
-It provides a professionally styled Streamlit interface for single and batch predictions and reports maximum Morgan–Tanimoto similarity to the unique training chemicals.
+This project trains a LightGBM regression model using Mordred descriptors plus toxicity endpoint and cell/test-system variables.
+It provides an interface for single and batch predictions and reports maximum Morgan–Tanimoto similarity to the unique training chemicals.

 ## Prediction workflow

 1. Validate the submitted SMILES with RDKit.
 2. Convert it to canonical SMILES.
-3. Calculate the 48 selected 2D Mordred descriptors.
+3. Calculate the Mordred descriptors.
 4. Encode the selected Endpoint and Cell values.
 5. Arrange all 50 features in the exact training order.
 6. Generate a prediction with the saved LightGBM model.
-7. Calculate a Morgan fingerprint with radius 2 and 2,048 bits.
-8. Report maximum Tanimoto similarity to all unique training chemicals.
+7. Report the maximum Tanimoto similarity to all unique training chemicals.
-9. Flag descriptors outside their individual training ranges in detailed diagnostics.

 ## Encodings